 They are short and concise.
 I’ve learned a lot from just one short podcast.
 We all know grammar is one of the hardest but she makes learning the rules looks easy.

 It’s 99% in Spanish.
 At the moment of writing, there’s no way of getting the transcripts so you’re going to have to make your own notes while listening.
-Luckily, you can get the PDF (send by email) for grammar-focused episodes.
+Luckily, you can get the PDF (sent by email) for grammar-focused episodes.

 The podcasts are less than 15 minutes though some are longer but not more than 20 minutes.
 The speed is perfect but advanced learners may find it a bit slow.